VinayakaHegade/Movie-Search/README.md

 ## Demo
 [![Ecomm-Shopz](https://img.shields.io/badge/Tryit-(here)-blue.svg)](https://moviesearchtmdb.netlify.app)

-# React App
+# Movie Search App

-This is a React application initialized with Vite.
+The Movie Search App is a user-friendly platform built with React.
+It integrates with the TMDB API to provide real-time movie data, offering a seamless experience for movie enthusiasts to explore their favorite films.

 ## Prerequisites